Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Chemical Master Equation

-To make the model analytically tractable, we assume that the equilibration of the DNA is instantaneous so that the only source of fluctuation is that of the number of protein molecules.
-Then we can derive the master equation for the marginal probability $p_m (t) \equiv P (m,0, t) + P(m-1,1, t)$ that the total number of proteins, both bound and unbound, is $m$~(Appendix \ref{mdv}):
+The stationary distribution of the master equation Eq.(\ref{master1}) can be obtained analytically, under the assumption that the rates for the binding and unbinding of the protein molecule to DNA is instantaneous.
+We first replace the parameters $k_i$ by $K \equiv k_0$ and $r \equiv k_1/k_0$.
+Then, in the limit of $K \to \infty$, we derive the master equation for the marginal probability $p_m (t)$~(Appendix \ref{mdv}):